istanbuljs/nyc/README.md

 }
 ```

-3. add the environment variable `COVERALLS_REPO_TOKEN` to travis, this is used by
+3. For private repos, add the environment variable `COVERALLS_REPO_TOKEN` to travis.
-  the coveralls bin.

 4. add the following to your `.travis.yml`: